 - Information on planning your health & safety training for staff at your organisation

-For further information on health and safety training please take a look at our website.
+For further information on health and safety training please take a look at our information on training for staff.

 *The Health and Safety at Work Act, 1974 requires employers to provide the necessary information, instruction, training and supervision that is deemed appropriate to the field of work to ensure (so far as is reasonably practicable), the health and safety at work of employees.